andriesfilmer/gtd/resources/messaging.md

 * Bleep | BitTorrent developers
 * Allo | From Google.
 Only on smartphones.
 * Dino | A modern open-source chat client for the desktop.
 It focuses on providing a clean and reliable Jabber/XMPP experience while having your privacy in mind.
+* Fractal | An instant messaging client for the GNOME desktop based on the [Matrix protocol](https://matrix.org/).

 ## Socialnetworks
+* [Mastodon](https://joinmastodon.org/) | Social networking, back in your hands
 * [Diasspora foundation](https://diasporafoundation.org/) is een gedecentraliseerd social network.
 Met zgn Pods.
-* [Mastodon](https://joinmastodon.org/) | Social networking, back in your hands
 * Mattermost | Open source, private cloud Slack-alternative
 * HumHub | The flexible Open Source Social Network Kit.
 Can be used as a service in the cloud or installed on your own server.
 * Buddypress | helps you run any kind of social network on your WordPress, with member profiles, activity streams, user groups, messaging, and more.